Rayane1997/stage/httpd.md

     - VOLUME /usr/docker

-once the docker file is created you can build your image using -t to named it.
+once the docker file is created you can build your image using -t to named it and create a personalized message in the index file.

   example  :
+   - echo " bonjour , le conteneur est en marche"  > index.html
    -  Docker build -t http

 finally run a new container and link the port 80 of the container to a port in your vms